TheresaLui/SelfHelpContent_v2/articles/microsoft.insights/insights-alertapi-log-la.md

 1. Review which REST API you are using to manage your log alerts
     * [ScheduledQueryRules API](https://docs.microsoft.com/rest/api/monitor/scheduledqueryrules/) is the recommended API to manage log alerts in Azure Monitor.
-    * However to ensure backward compatibility with legacy OMS systems, [legacy Log Analytics Alert API](https://docs.microsoft.com/azure/azure-monitor/platform/api-alerts) is still supported.
+    * However, to ensure backward compatibility with legacy OMS systems, [legacy Log Analytics Alert API](https://docs.microsoft.com/azure/azure-monitor/platform/api-alerts) is still supported.
     * Alerts created through one of the APIs above can only be updated using the same API.
     * Unless you have [explicitly switched](https://docs.microsoft.com/azure/azure-monitor/platform/alerts-log-api-switch) to use new API only, rules created in the portal will be created using the legacy Log Analytics Alert API.